 What is a Jigger?

-There are a number of different sizes of jiggers and you should always double check jigger measurements when following a cocktail recipe.
+There are several different sizes of jiggers and you should always double-check jigger measurements when following a cocktail recipe.
 A jigger in one cocktail recipe can differ from an amount in another.
 You should also hire a bartender who is familiar with jigger measurements and how they range in size.
 A standard jigger is 1.5 oz. and 0.75 ounces on either side.
 The most common jiggers are 1.5 x 0.75 oz. and 2 x 1 oz.

 Typically, the larger end of the jigger is 1.5 ounces and the smaller end is 0.75 ounces.
 In most cases when people refer to a “jigger” or a “jigger shot” they are referring to the standard jigger size of 1.5 ounces.
 The smaller end of the jigger is known as a pony shot.

-Jiggers can come in various different styles and types.
+Jiggers can come in various styles and types.
+Depending on what type of drink you're making, a different jigger may be best suited for the job.
 Below we take you through two common jiggers.

 Double jiggers are the traditional style of jiggers and are also referred to as the basic bar jigger.
 They feature the standard hourglass shape and come in a variety of different sizes.

 Whether you are mixing cocktails or stocking your bar, jiggers are essential to include in your back-of-bar inventory.
 These bar measuring tools will ensure bartenders are pouring consistently when mixing recipes and providing a quality drink to customers.